A Tale Of The Watch That I’ve Owned For 3 Years – The Seiko Sumo Review

 What Is My Verdict Of The Sumo?

-Even though it does not have a sapphire crystal and it’s accuracy had worsen over the years, it’s definitely a very good value for money.
+Even though it does not have a sapphire crystal and it’s accuracy had worsen over the years, it’s definitely a very good value for money watch.
 It’s super sleek and gorgeous.

 Plus, the robustness of a Seiko diver’s watch make me feel comfortable using it for almost any activities.